 - Reduce the liquid by 1/4 cup for each cup of sugar replaced.

 - Reduce cooking temp by 25 degrees (honey will make your baked goods brown more easily).

 - If the recipe doesn’t already include baking soda, add 1/4 tsp for each cup of sugar replaced.

 Does the flavor of the finished product change?
 Yes, a bit, but typically people won’t say “Wow, that’s a strong honey flavor!”
 It’s just an undertone.
-Remember that truly raw honey will end up with dead enzymes and less nutrition in honey (as far as health benefits go) when baking with honey, so if your source is very expensive, you might want to purchase pasteurized honey for baking.
+Remember that truly raw honey (use the code Katie15 for 15% off at that site!) will end up with dead enzymes and less nutrition in honey (as far as health benefits go) when baking with honey, so if your source is very expensive, you might want to purchase pasteurized honey for baking.

 This post is part of the Sweet, Sweet Summer series on healthier natural sweeteners.